Michigan State names former Gov. John Engler as interim president

 Story highlights

-- Ex-Michigan Gov. John Engler takes over for Lou Anna Simon, who resigned last week
+- Ex-Michigan Gov. John Engler says he wants "to change the culture" at MSU

-- Michigan State has faced criticism over handling of Larry Nassar abuse case
+- Engler takes over for Lou Anna Simon, who resigned last week in fall from abuse case

 (CNN)Michigan State University's board of trustees named former Gov. John Engler on Wednesday as its interim president following the upheaval over Larry Nassar's decades of abuse.